ngcrawford/Intro_computational_programming_lectures/07_Comput_Cluster_Usage.md

 		gunzip -c {} | bgzip > {.}.bgzipped.gz' \
 		< filenames.txt

-		# running this command will print all the 'sub-commands without executing them (--dry-run)
+		# running this command will print all the 'sub-commands' without executing them (--dry-run)

 ---